- KINGS COLLEGE LONDON

 King’s provides an extensive and varied range of career-focussed training and on-the-job learning.
 We support staff to maintain a work/life balance, offer flexible working and parental leave opportunities, reduced membership rates for staff at gyms at three of our campuses, an Employee Assistance Programme which provides free, confidential advice on both home and work concerns as well as 27 days annual leave (plus Christmas closure days), an occupational pension scheme, season ticket loans and being part of the cycle to work scheme.
 Find out more at - www.kcl.ac.uk/hr/staffbenefits/index

-This is a part-time post – 60% full time equivalent
+This is a full-time post – 35 hours Mon-Fri

-- Support student lifecycle processes from pre-enrolment activities, through induction and registration to graduation and beyond, utilising systems and databases- e.g., student records systems and virtual learning environments – accordingly, and in accordance with best practice, ensuring consistency of data and identifying and resolving issues
+• Support student lifecycle processes from pre-enrolment activities, through induction and registration to graduation and beyond, utilising systems and databases- e.g. student records systems and virtual learning environments – accordingly, and in accordance with best practice, ensuring consistency of data and identify and resolving issues

-- Support assessment processes in line with university deadlines and regulations and faculty and external requirements
+• Support all assessment processes in line with university deadlines and regulations and Faculty and external requirements

-- Assist in ensuring that quality assurance requirements and, where required, accreditation requirements are met for relevant programmes, and servicing committees as directed by your line manager.
+• Assist in ensuring that quality assurance requirements and, where required, accreditation requirements are met for relevant programmes, and servicing committees as directed by your line manager.
 Support student, module and programme evaluation processes in line with current university best practice

-- Actively participate in the development and improvement of programmes and processes to support students and academic staff through identifying and suggesting improvements based on user feedback
+• Actively participate in the development and improvement of the programmes and processes through identifying and suggesting improvements based on user feedback

 The above list of responsibilities may not be exhaustive, and the post holder will be required to undertake such tasks and responsibilities as may reasonably be expected within the scope and grading of the post.

-- Excellent written and oral communication skills including the ability to draft documents and correspondence
+1. Excellent written and oral communication skills including the ability to draft documents and correspondence.

-- Strong numeracy skills and ability to analyse complex numerical data
+4. Strong numeracy skills and ability to analyse complex numerical data.

-- Excellent working knowledge of Microsoft Office packages and the ability to work on new systems, with support of relevant training if appropriate.
+5. Excellent working knowledge of Microsoft Office packages and the ability to work on new systems, with support of relevant training if appropriate.

-- Methodical, detail oriented and flexible in approach to work, maintaining a high level of accuracy
+6. Methodical, detail oriented and flexible in approach to work, maintaining a high level of accuracy.

-- Ability to work with a broad range of stakeholders in a professional and assured manner
+7. Ability to work with a broad range of stakeholders in a professional and assured manner.

-- Proactive with the ability to work independently as well as delivering within a team
+8. Proactive, with the ability to work independently as well as delivering within a team.

-• Degree level or equivalent qualification or experience
+1. Degree level or equivalent qualification or experience.

-• Experience in the use of databases, student records systems (such as SITS) and website content management systems
+2. Experience in the use of databases, student records systems (such as SITS) and website content management systems.

-• Prior experience of working in a customer facing environment
+3. Prior experience of working in a customer facing environment.